Romsey and Southampton North: Boundaries

+The boundaries were extended northwards to included rural areas to the south and west of Andover, transferred from North West Hampshire.
+The Valley Park ward was to be transferred to Eastleigh.

-The area includes Stockbridge, which was a rotten borough (rotten parliamentary borough) until the latter's abolition under the Great Reform Act of 1832.
+The area includes Stockbridge, which was a rotten borough until its abolition under the Reform Act 1832.

 Constituency profile

 The constituency takes in the bulk of a more affluent and older-population local government district with a fraction of a contrasting district: the net result is a working population whose income is close to the national average and lower than average reliance upon social housing.
 At the end of 2012, the unemployment rate in the constituency stood as 1.5% of the population claiming Jobseeker's Allowance, compared to the regional average of 2.4%.
 The borough contributing to the bulk of the seat has a low 13.5% of its population without a car, 18.4% of the population without qualifications and a high 30.5% with Level 4 qualifications or above.
 In terms of tenure 70.4% of homes are owned outright or on a mortgage as at the 2011 census in Test Valley district.